-At Sleep Health MD, Dr. Aaron Morse, Dr. Tony Masri, and Dr. Shehla Huseni help many patients find relief from sleep disorders by using CPAP equipment.
-The doctors are regarded by many as some of the leading CPAP equipment specialists in Sunnyvale, Santa Cruz, Watsonville and Los Gatos, California.
+At Sleep Health MD, Dr. Aaron Morse and his staff help many patients find relief from sleep disorders by using CPAP equipment.
+The doctors are regarded by many as some of the leading CPAP equipment specialists in Sunnyvale, Santa Cruz, and Watsonville California.

 CPAP stands for continuous positive airway pressure.
 CPAP equipment is used to provide a constant pressure that keeps the upper airway open while a person is sleeping.
 The apparatus typically consists of a mask that’s secured with headbands, a filter, a machine that generates the pressure, and a tube that connects the two.

 CPAP equipment is usually used to treat sleep apnea, especially obstructive sleep apnea and snoring.
 Obstructive sleep apnea is the most common form of sleep apnea.
 It causes the throat muscles to relax temporarily and close the airway.
 CPAP equipment can help keep the airway open when the muscles relax.